Article first published November 2015, updated February 2019.

 Break out the cake and confetti; it’s time for a birthday celebration.
 From gifts to parties, birthdays are filled with lots of great things including birthday emails.

-Birthday emails are one of the most effective emails you can send.
+Gone are the days of ecards—Birthday emails are the best way to celebrate.
+Additionally, birthday emails are one of the most effective emails you can send.

 - Birthday emails have a 481% higher transaction rate than promotional emails.